unform/unform/README.md

 #### Check element

-This component display only one option in form of a single checkbox.
+This component display only one option as a single checkbox.

 ```js
 import React from 'react';